Graduate Degree in Civil Engineering

 Required PhD Program

-Additional engineering or science courses, with a course number 101 or above (63 units).
-Pass with a grade of at least C, courses that pertain to the student's specialty and are approved by the thesis advisory committee.
+Electives or Minor (63 units): Additional engineering or science courses with course number 101 or above.
+Pass with a grade of at least C, courses that are approved by the thesis advisory committee.
+These courses are intended to provide further depth and incorporate breadth.
+These units can be used to satisfy a minor requirement in another option.

 Advanced mathematics or applied mathematics.
 Pass with a grade of at least C, chosen in consultation with the adviser from the following list: ACM/IDS 101ab or higher, CDS 232, CDS 233, Ma 108 or higher, Ph 129.
 The requirement in mathematics is in addition to the requirements above.